cpearson3/another-sass-interface-framework/README.md

     npm install
     gulp build

-Include bootsmooth.min.css for the stylesheet and bootsmooth.js for the components.
+Include bootsmooth.min.css in your HTML.Include

+Visit the [web page](http://www.bootsmooth.com) for more documentation and examples.